Free Jira time trackers in 2026: which ones are actually free

 “Free Jira time tracker” is the query, and every vendor on the first page of Google wants you to think the answer is them.
 The pricing pages don’t make it easy.
-One product calls a 14-day trial “free”, another caps “free” at ten people on Cloud only, a third gives you a real free plan but quietly excludes the only feature you came for.
-By the time you’ve opened six tabs and read six different definitions of “free forever”, you’ve already spent the hour you were trying to save.
+One product offers only a trial, another caps “free” at ten people on Cloud, and several give you a permanent free plan but exclude the Jira integration you came for.
+By the time you’ve opened eight tabs and read eight definitions of “free forever”, you’ve already spent the hour you were trying to save.

-I co-founded one of these tools (Planim Time), so factor that in.
+One of these tools is Planim Time, which we build.
 The version of this post I want to read is the one that puts the actual ceiling of each free tier on the table, in plain English, without the vendor mood lighting.
 So that’s what this is.
-Numbers were correct in May 2026; pricing in this category moves, so re-check before quoting anything internally.
+Numbers were re-checked on 22 July 2026; pricing in this category moves, so re-check before quoting anything internally.

 The two questions that matter